+• E. coli

+Proper operation of the treatment multi-barriers is expected to eliminate threat

+Cryptosporidium

-- E.coli - Proper operation of the treatment multi-barriers are expected to eliminate threat - Cryptosporidium - Proper operation of the treatment sedimentation and chemically assisted filtration barriers are expected to eliminate threat - Disinfection By-Products - Optimization of processes to minimize organic content of water prior to disinfection using free chlorine
+Proper operation of the treatment sedimentation and chemically assisted filtration barriers are expected to eliminate threat

+Disinfection By-Products

+Optimization of processes to minimize organic content of water prior to disinfection using free chlorine

-7.0 Risk Assessment Procedure
+7.0 Risk Assessment

-The purpose of the Risk Assessment Procedure is to describe the method used for the Peterborough Municipal Drinking Water System to analyze risks associated with the drinking water system.
+The purpose of the Risk Assessment Operational Practice is to describe the method used for the Peterborough Municipal Drinking Water System to analyze risks associated with the drinking water system.
 This includes a process-based system for risk identification and risk assessment, Critical Control Point (CCP) and CCP threshold limits.

-This procedure is applicable to the risk identification, risk assessment and Critical Control Points in the drinking water system including treatment, storage, pumping and distribution.
+This procedure is applicable to the risk identification, risk assessment and critical control points in the drinking water system including treatment, storage, pumping and distribution.